Subscribe to updates

 Budget 2026/27 and Medium Term Financial Strategy 2027/28

-The Authority considered the budget for 2026/27 and the Medium-Term Financial Strategy for 2027/28.
-The budget provides a balanced budget, taking £144,000 from reserves, leaving £1.639 million in reserves at the end of March 2027.
+The LCCA approved a balanced budget for 2026/27, taking £144,638 from reserves, leaving £1.639 million in reserves at the end of March 2027.
 The overall budget is £53 million, split between £4 million for operating costs and £48 million for projects and grant funding.
-The report also sought approval for refreshed financial policies, including the Treasury Management Strategy.
-The Authority approved the balanced budget for 2026/27, noted the assumptions made, approved the Capital Strategy, Treasury Management Strategy, Investment Strategy, Minimum Revenue Provision Policy, Expenses Policy, and approved the Capital Programme for 2026/27.
+The report also sought endorsement of refreshed financial policies, including the Treasury Management Strategy and Capital Programme.
+The apportionment of £969,125 costs between the upper tier authorities was agreed: Lancashire County Council (69.6%), Blackburn with Darwen (13.5%), and Blackpool (16.9%).

 Business Board Update

 Mark Rawstron provided a verbal update on the Business Board's recent activities.
-Discussions included updates on Get Lancashire Working and the Local Innovation Partnership Fund bid, both of which received strong support.
-Concerns were raised about the speed of marketing initiatives and a lack of sign-off, leading to frustration over missed opportunities.
-The Board also discussed proposals for a Lancashire Investment Summit, considering more cost-effective alternatives such as piggybacking on existing events.
-A key theme was the need for a unified Brand Lancashire message.
-The Board expressed a desire for greater alignment and energy around this single message.
+The Board expressed strong support for Get Lancashire Working and the Local Innovation Partnership Fund Bid.
+Concerns were raised regarding the speed of public relations and communications material, with a call for greater urgency.
+Discussions also covered a potential Lancashire Investment Summit, with a preference for exploring more cost-effective alternatives, such as piggybacking on existing national events.
+The Board emphasised the need for a unified Brand Lancashire narrative.

 Advisory Boards Update